GoogleCloudPlatform/deploymentmanager-samples/community/cloud-foundation/pipeline/README.md

 `Note:` This is not a typical way of organizing Jenkins pipelines.
 Normally, each pipeline would be in its own Git repository, with its own access controls for the different teams.

-???
-That's it?
-Don't we want to tell the reader how to run the Jenkins example ???